gmansillo/Firedrive/README.md

 If you need further informations about how to install a Joomla! extension, please refer to the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.

-## Bugs and feature requests

-Any problem?
-Please report it: all bugs, feature requests, pull requests, feedback, etc., are welcome!

-First search for [existing and closed issues](https://github.com/gmansillo/simple/issues?utf8=%E2%9C%93&q=is%3Aissue).
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/gmansillo/simple/issues/new?template=issue).

 ## Examples

 Checkout the demo site at http://demo.simplefilemanager.eu/.
 You'll find a lot of examples about how to use and customize Simple File Manager.

-You can also take a look to this lightning video-tutorial (in Italian): https://www.youtube.com/watch?v=7JLy4mNRd_E

-Here is a list of some brands, agencies and associations wich already use Simple File Manager for creating download centers in their websites:
+You can also take a look to the website of these brands, agencies and associations wich already use Simple File Manager for creating their download centers:

 - [Universidad De San Buenaventura Cartagena](http://www.usbcartagena.edu.co/new/index.php/investigaciones/reglamentos)
 - [Câmara de Comércio e Indústria Luso Espanhola](https://www.portugalespanha.org/index.php/servicos/assessoria-comercial/oportunidades-de-negocio-espanha/portugal)